aayushSP2108/OutsIIT-WebHosting/README.md

 As the project continues to evolve, here are some planned features and improvements that we aim to implement:

 1. **Two-Way Integration (Shopkeeper to Customer Communication):**
-   The website will soon support real-time communication between customers and shopkeepers for updates on orders, special requests, or general queries. *(This is already implemented in our app – [=[App APK Link (wait 60sec so it gets connected to sever)](https://vipulsp2108.github.io/Project/)*
+   The website will soon support real-time communication between customers and shopkeepers for updates on orders, special requests, or general queries. *(This is already implemented in our app – [App APK Link (wait 60sec so it gets connected to sever)](https://drive.google.com/drive/folders/1H4l0s22e015QmdwBdzeW7RBnot-WAt-A?usp=drive_link)*

 2. **Payment Gateway Integration:**
    We are planning to integrate secure payment methods, including UPI, card payments, and net banking, allowing for a seamless checkout experience.